How Braces Work: Step by Step | Thomas Orthodontics

 …But that doesn’t mean we can’t do everything possible to help!

 Below, we’ve collected links to all the blog posts we’ve written about the different steps of orthodontic treatment – and included simple tips for how your child can sail through each new phase.
 Remember, if you ever have any questions at all, don’t hesitate to reach out to our office.
-With locations in Hinsdale, Naperville and Oak Lawn, we make it simple to receive treatment no matter where you live in the southwest Chicago suburbs.
+With locations in Hinsdale and Naperville, we make it simple to receive treatment no matter where you live in the southwest Chicago suburbs.

 Initial Orthodontic Consultation